mengyazhu96/figure-skating-analysis/code/notes/README.md

 TODO
 ====

+### 2/25
+* build prediction2.5, which improves score loss but rank loss gets worse
+* test prediction 2 and prediction 2.5 on ladies. expectedly bad because it didn't know Alina Zagitova was coming.

 ### 2/24
 * build prediction2, which performs strictly worse than OLS
 * tbh I think the most accurate components prediction is going to be the last